 Drunk driving in California is prosecuted using DUI charges.
 DUIs are punished very harshly by the court system.
 Convictions can result in fines, jail time, and orders to install an ignition interlock device (IID) on a driver’s vehicle.

-Impaired driving is sometimes treated as a criminal act, as well.
+Impaired driving is also sometimes treated as a criminal act.
 For example, all acts of driving under the influence of drugs are also prosecuted as DUIs in California.
 In fact, in some situations, drivers can even be charged with driving under the influence of both alcohol and drugs.

 - Investigate the charges you are facing